kodecocodes/SC_SpiroMifsud/For Instructor/script.md

           print(“I’ve been called!”);
     }

 Let’s run the app.

 Ok, so looks like it’s opening the oAuth window to authenticate and after a succesful login the app is storing the token.
 If we look at the console debugger we’ll see that our function callStravaActivitiesAPI is also being called.

 Time to put some that tableview!

 We’ll create a URL request to access the Strava API and add the required parameters to the header of our request.
 But after that we’ll still need to parse the JSON response into our table cell.

 TH
 ------------
 Inside our project file, you’ll find a struct, StravaActivityStruct, that outlines the data we’ll be collecting from the returned JSON.
-We’re after the date called name, distance, and start date.
+We’re after the data called name, distance, and start date.
 We’ll use the iOS11 JSONDecoder function and our struct to fill an Array with StravaActivity items.
 And lastly, we’ll have our tableView extract that data and put it into rows.

 Coding
 ------------